Atari ST: Operating system

-With its hardware design nearing completion, the Atari team started looking at the operating system.
-Soon after the Atari buyout, Microsoft suggested to Tramiel that it could port Windows to the platform, but the delivery date was out by two years, far too long for their needs.
-Another possibility was Digital Research, which was working on a new GUI-based system then known as Crystal, soon to become GEM.
-Another option was to write a new operating system, but this was rejected as Atari management was unsure whether the company had the required expertise.
+Soon after the Atari buyout, Microsoft suggested to Tramiel that it could port Windows to the platform, but the delivery date was out by two years.
+A proposal to write a new operating system was rejected as Atari management was unsure whether the company had the required expertise.

-Digital Research was fully committed to the Intel platform, so a team from Atari was sent to the Digital Research headquarters to work with the "Monterey Team", which comprised a mixture of Atari and Digital Research engineers.
-Atari's Leonard Tramiel was the Atari person overseeing "Project Jason" (also known as The Operating System) for the Atari ST series, named for designer and developer Jason Loveman.
+Digital Research was working on a new GUI-based system called Crystal, soon to become GEM, but was fully committed to the Intel platform.
+A team from Atari was sent to Digital Research headquarters to work on a port to the 68000.
+Atari's Leonard Tramiel oversaw "Project Jason" (also known as The Operating System) for the ST series, named for designer and developer Jason Loveman.

-GEM is based on CP/M-68K, essentially a direct port of CP/M to the 68000.
+GEM is based on CP/M-68K, a direct port of CP/M to the 68000.
 By 1985, CP/M was becoming increasingly outdated; it did not support subdirectories, for example.
-Digital Research was also in the process of building GEMDOS, a new DOS-like operating system for GEM, and debated whether a port of it could be completed in time for product delivery in June.
+Digital Research was also in the process of building GEMDOS, a disk operating system for GEM, and debated whether a port of it could be completed in time for product delivery in June.
 The decision was eventually taken to port it, resulting in a GEMDOS file system which became part of Atari TOS (for "The Operating System", colloquially known as the "Tramiel Operating System").
 This gave the ST a fast, hierarchical file system, essential for hard drives, and provided programmers with function calls similar to MS-DOS.
 The Atari ST character set is based on codepage 437.